Raag Darbari (novel): Adaptations

 Raag Darbari, an Indian television series, adapted from the novel, aired on DD National from 1986 to 1987.

 Based on Girish Rastogi's adaptation of Raag Darbari, Bahroop Arts Group staged "Ranganath Ki Waapsi", directed by Rajesh Singh (alumnus of National School of Drama) on 18 November 2009, at Alliance Française de New Delhi.

+In 2018, theatre director Amitesh Grover (Ustad Bismillah Khan Yuva Puruskar Awardee) staged an original adaptation of the novel, dramatised by Sarah Mariam, at the National School of Drama, India.